Kos-Design/substance_textures_importer/readme.rst

 https://youtu.be/45rky8J_0us

-The panel labeled "Substance Texture Importer" is displayed under the Shader Settings in the Material Tab.
+The panel labeled "Substance Textures Importer" is displayed under the Shader Settings in the Material Tab.

 First choose the directory containing the textures files to be imported using the folder selection field under the "Maps Folder" section of the addon panel.